jgnewman/quartermaster/README.md

   duration?: number // defaults to 200
-  elemRef?: React.Ref<HTMLDivElement> // either a Ref object or a Ref callback override?: "hide" | "show" | null style?: any
+  elemRef?: React.Ref<HTMLDivElement> // either a Ref object or a Ref callback override?: "hide" | "show" | null removeOnHide?: // Removes the element from the DOM entirely when hidden style?: any
   type: "fadeIn" | "fadeOut"
 }